lrahbek/cds-lang-assignments/assignment-4/README.md

 The ```plot_emotions.py``` script does the following:

-- Takes argument *neutral* (-n), either rm_neut (remove neutral) or w_neutral (with neutral), to dictate whether the plots should include the 'neutral' label.
-The neutral label was found to be much more prominent than the other labels, making it difficult to evaluate the other labels in the plot, why this option was included.
+- Takes argument *neutral* (-n), either rm_neut (remove neutral) or w_neut (with neutral), to dictate whether the plots should include the 'neutral' label.
+The neutral label was found to be much more prominent than the other labels, making it difficult to viually inspect the other labels in the plot, why this option was included.

 - Loads in the data saved by ```classify_emotions.py```.

 - Calculates the relative frequency of each emotion label per season and across the whole eight seasons.
-This results in two dataframe; one where the relative frequency of each emotion label, grouped by season will equal 100 and one where the relative frequency of each emotion label summed across seasons will equal 100.
+This results in two dataframes; one where the relative frequency of each emotion label, grouped by season will equal 100 and one where the relative frequency of each emotion label summed across seasons will equal 100.

 - The two different relative frequency calculations will each be plotted and saved to the ```out``` folder.